Afghanistan: How many refugees will resettle in each part of the South West | ITV News

 Mr Rees also suggested the Government ought to provide more resources so that the council can resettle an even greater number of households from Afghanistan.

-Bristol has been successful in rehousing refugees in the past with the Syrian Resettlement Team having fiver years’ experience working with the Home Office, resettling over 400 vulnerable refugees in Bristol.
+Bristol has been successful in rehousing refugees in the past with the Syrian Resettlement Team having five years’ experience working with the Home Office, resettling over 400 vulnerable refugees in Bristol.

 The team are currently supporting six Afghan Locally Employed Staff and their families to resettle in Bristol.